pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 Observe how the program installs and uses a Custom Resource Definition (CRD) successfully, and uses `dependsOn` to ensure that the CRD is installed first.

-Since this chart makes use of a Helm hook to initialize a password for the redis server.
-Since the Chart v4 resource doesn't support Helm hooks, this program uses Pulumi code to accomplish what the hook does.
+The `argo-cd` chart normally makes use of a Helm hook to initialize a password for the redis server.
+Since the Chart v4 resource doesn't support Helm hooks, this program creates the password directly.

 ## Conclusion